metacpan/metacpan-web/CONTRIBUTING.md

 # Git workflow

 We try to keep a clean git history, so if it all possible, please rebase to get the latest changes from master _before_ submitting a pull request.
+You'll only need to do the first command (git remote add) once in your local checkout.

+    git remote add upstream https://github.com/CPAN-API/metacpan-web.git
-    git pull --rebase origin master
+    git pull --rebase upstream master

 If you are comfortable rebasing, it is also helpful to squash or delete commits which are no longer relevant to your branch before submitting your work.